fanfare-ff/MkDocs-Template/docs/index.md

-This is a static website template configured to my liking, using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
+This is a static website template configured to my liking using the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.

-Refer to the pages [Wiki Hosting](others/wiki_hosting.md) and [Wiki Editing](others/wiki_edit.md) for wiki modification guidelines.
+Refer to the pages [Wiki Hosting](others/wiki_hosting.md) and [Wiki Editing](others/wiki_edit.md) for site modification guidelines.

 ![cat](assets/gifs/cat.gif)